Solar Panels for UK Industrial-Scale Farms

 Common questions

-What financing routes work for our farm structure?
+What financing routes work for an industrial farm structure?

-Three main routes: capital purchase with 100% AIA (simplest for farms with capital); asset finance over 5-10 years (capital-light, EBITDA-positive from month one); PPA where developer owns and you buy electricity at discount (zero capex but limited to larger installs).
-We model all three in every proposal.
+Three main routes: capital purchase with 100% AIA (simplest for profitable incorporated agribusinesses — best lifetime returns); asset finance over 5-10 years (capital-light, usually EBITDA-positive from month one); and a PPA where a developer owns the system and you buy electricity at a discount (zero capex, suits 250 kW+ sites).
+We model all three in every proposal — see PPA for farms for the zero-capex route.